albznw/dd2497-minix/minix/servers/fwdec/README.md

 1. (If applicable) - Check for a matching rule in the privileged chain.
 If a matching rule is found, follow the action by the matching rule.
 If drop, drop the packet, and if allow continue to the non-privileged chain.
 If not match is found, continue to the global chain.
 2. Check for a matching rule in the global chain.
 If a matching rule is found, follow the action by the matching rule.
 If drop, drop the packet and if allow continue to user specific chain.
 If not matching rule is found, drop the packet.
-3. Check for matching rules for specific users.
+3. Check for matching rules for specific users in the user chain.
 If no matching rule is found, allow the packet.
 Otherwise, follow action specified by matching rule.